 3. Stretching

 The stretching stage is essential to prevent muscle and tendon injuries.
 We are talking more about alternative and light stretching than stretching strictly speaking.
 They should not be painful.
-For avoiding any pain, they will be performed gradually while breathing deeply.
+To avoid any pain, they will be performed gradually while breathing deeply.

 Hamstrings